daguilarm/laravel-action-forms/README.md

 # laravel-action-forms (project in development...)
  A package to manage forms with Laravel, using only one blade file for all your views (create, edit and show).
+You will only need to create a file with your form (only once), and the package will automatically generate the views to create, edit and show.

 ## Install